Maine CDC Breast and Cervical Health Program (MBCHP)

 - Providers may not submit claims to Collection Agencies for MBCHP covered services.

 - Any provider or billing agency with questions should call MBCHP before processing bills.

-2. If I have a billing issue for a MBCHP client, what should I do?
+2. If I have a billing issue for a MBCHP member, what should I do?